Azure/azure-event-hubs-for-kafka/tutorials/oauth/java/managedidentity/README.md

 #### consumer.config

-Change the `bootstrap.servers` and `sasl.jaas.config` values in `consumer/src/main/resources/consumer.config` to direct the consumer to the Event Hubs endpoint with the correct authentication.
+Change the `bootstrap.servers` in `consumer/src/main/resources/consumer.config` to direct the consumer to the Event Hubs endpoint.

 ```config
 bootstrap.servers=mynamespace.servicebus.windows.net:9093